 There is nothing like the garden.
 The magic of young plants thriving under the gardener’s care, the bursting forth of vibrant blooms.
 But if you’ve never donned the cotton gloves for fear of cultivating pollen and misery, you are missing out.
-It is possible to create a garden that’s allergy “friendly”.
+It is possible to create an allergy-friendly garden.
 There’s just some planning to the planting.

 If you know you have allergies, but don’t know to which plants or trees, keep track of your symptoms and visit an allergist for testing.
-Once your specific allergies have been diagnosed, you’ll know what to eliminate from your garden plans.
+Once your specific allergies have been diagnosed, you’ll know what to eliminate in your allergy-friendly garden.

 Next, research the allergenicity of plants.
 “Go on the Internet and read articles, read books, learn as much as possible,” advises Thomas Leo Ogren, author of the Allergy-Free Gardening, the newer The Allergy-Fighting Garden and an expert on horticulture and allergies.

 There are several factors that determine how much a given plant will affect someone predisposed to pollen allergy.
 These include: the sex of the plant; the size, shape and color of the flower; how the plant is pollinated (by wind or insects); and what the pollen itself is like.

 The size and shape of a plant’s pollen can dictate its allergenicity.
 So does its means of getting from one plant to another.
 Wind pollination requires light pollen – and lots of it – that can travel great distances.
 This is the troublesome kind because it is abundant, easily inhaled and likely to cause allergic reactions.

 Flowers that depend on bees, wasps, butterflies, moths and beetles for collection and dispersal of pollen tend to produce heavy, sticky grains that are somewhat airborne.
 A good rule for an allergy-friendly garden is to avoid all wind-pollinated plants, unless there are female versions available.